Exact Lexicographic Scheduling and Approximate Rescheduling: Exact LexOpt Methods

+\paragraph{Sequential Method} \mitenchange{This method (Algorithm \ref{Algorithm:Sequential}) iteratively minimizes the objective functions $C_1,\ldots,C_n$ w.r.t.\ to their priority order, over the set $\mathcal{S}$ of feasible schedules \citep{Burkard1991,Cramer1979}.
+Let $v_{i}^*$ be the value of $C_i$ in a \ref{eq:lexopt} solution.
+The $i$-th iteration computes $v_{i}^*$ by solving MILP~(\ref{Eq:Makespan_MILP}) with the extra constraint that the first $(i-1)$ objectives should be respectively equal to $v_{1}^*,\dots,v_{i-1}^*$.
+Warm-starting iteration $i$ with the solution at iteration $(i-1)$ improves the efficiency of the method.}

-As shown in Algorithm \ref{Algorithm:Weighting}, weighting methods select appropriate weights formulate \ref{eq:lexopt} as minimizing a weighted sum of the objectives \citep{Sherali1982}.
-The standard way of picking the weights is $w_i=B^{m-i}$, $\forall$ $i=1,2,\ldots,m$, where the \emph{big-M parameter} $B$ is a sufficiently large constant \citep{Sherali1983}.
-The highest-rank objectives are associated with the largest weights.
-Section \ref{Section:Lexicographic_Experiments} applies the weighting method with the big-M parameter $B = 2$, i.e.\ the smallest integer greater than 1.
-This big-M choice $B = 2$ produces a \ref{eq:lexopt} solution for the tested instances solved within the specified time limit.
-The weighted sum also measures the distance of any solution from the \ref{eq:lexopt} solution.
-Figures \ref{Figure:Wellformed_Scatter_Plots_Main}, \ref{Figure:Wellformed_Scatter_Plots} and \ref{Figure:Degenerate_Scatter_Plots} use this weighted normalization approach with $B = 2$.
+\paragraph{Weighting Method} \mitenchange{ This method (Algorithm~\ref{Algorithm:Weighting}) minimizes a weighted sum $\sum_{i=1}^m w_i \cdot C_i$ of the objectives $C_1,\ldots,C_n$ \citep{Sherali1982}.
+Typically, $w_i=B^{m-i}$ for $i=1,2,\ldots,m$, where the \emph{big-M parameter} $B>1$ is a sufficiently large constant \citep{Sherali1983}.
+Note that the highest-rank objectives are associated with the largest weights.
+Further, this weighted sum can measure the distance of any solution from the \ref{eq:lexopt} solution.
+For our numerical results, we set $B=2$.}